trekhleb/state-of-the-art-shitcode/README.md

 This is a duplicate and unnecessary amount of work.

+### 💩 As hard as you can try to avoid code linters

+Write code as you want, especially if there is more than one developer in a team.
+This is a "freedom" principle.

 ### 💩 Start your project without a README file.

 And keep it that way for the time being.